alishazal/qalb/README.md

 - Dev: CHT_ARZ_{20120130.0000-20121226.0003} and SMS_ARZ_{20110705.0000-20120220.0000}
 - Test: CHT_ARZ_{20150101.0008-20160201.0001} and SMS_ARZ_{20130904.0001-20130929.0000}.

-You can find the exact files for each split in this repo in split_ldc folder.
+We have already written the exact files for each split in this repo in split_ldc folder.
 The files are train.txt, dev.txt, and test.txt.
-These txt files can be used to move the xml files of a specific split into a separate folder using the script makeNewLDCSplits.py in splits_ldc folder.
+These txt files can be used to move the xml files of a specific split into a separate folder using the script splits_ldc/makeNewLDCSplits.py in the following way:

 1. To split the xml files into train, dev and test, run the following three commands (one command for each split):